RawBoeuf/EC2WebServer/README.md

 * [No-IP Dynamic DNS](https://www.noip.com/) - This is the one I'm currently using.
     * **Pros:** Dynamic DNS.
 Easy to use.
 From what I know, no need for renewal.
 FREE.
     * **Cons:** 1 Free DNS Per Account.
-Domains are: .hopto.org, .zapto.org, .sytes.net, and .ddns.net.
+Domains are: .hopto.org, .zapto.org, .sytes.net, and .ddns.net. **IMPORTANT NOTE: As of currently, I do not know of a way to use their Device Configuration Assistant to have Dynamic DNS in EC2.
+Date of Note: 1/24/2023**

 * [Freenom](https://www.freenom.com/)
     * **Pros:** Static DNS.
 Easy to use, configurable to an extent.
 FREE.